-An essential element of moving Ontario's economy into the economic recovery stage is to support renovation investment through a consumer-focused rebate.
+An essential element of moving Ontario into the economic recovery stage is to support renovation investment through a consumer-focused rebate.
 Immediately following the 2008/09 financial crisis, the Home Renovation Tax Credit (HRTC) was a key component of Prime Minister Stephen Harper's federal Economic Action Plan.
 The HRTC proved to be very successful with over 3 million Canadians participating in the one-year HRTC.
 In fact, a Canada Revenue Agency (CRA) press release in 2011, stated that the Harper Government's one-year HRTC: "pumped an additional \$4.3 billion in renovation investment into the economy, at a time when the recession would have reduced investment in the sector".
-The CRA economic summary clear shows that #homebelievers needing renovation services are very receptive, to action by government to reduce the tax burden on home renovations.
+The CRA economic summary clearly shows that #homebelievers needing renovation services are welcoming action by the government to reduce the tax burden on home renovations.